 A mixture is defined as:

-'Two or more substances, mixed but not chemically joined.'
+Two or more substances, mixed but not chemically joined

 To put this a simpler way, it is two or more substances that are present in the same container but are not joined to each other by chemical bonds.

-Shown here is a mixture of elements.
+Shown below here is a mixture of elements.
 An element contains only one type of atom and, because these atoms are not combined, it is a mixture of elements.

 Look closely at the diagram and you will see the two different compounds but, because they are not joined to each other, it is a mixture of compounds.

-Shown here is a mixture of an element and a compound.
+Shown below is a mixture of an element and a compound.
 The two pink atoms combined represent the element.
 The atoms are the same and so this is an element.

 The compound is made of different atoms bonded together.

 Air is a mixture of elements such as nitrogen and oxygen, but also contains a small number of other gases such as carbon dioxide, and the noble gases.

 Want a bit more help with this before you begin?
 Why not watch this short video?